status-im/help.status.im/docs/en/status-communities/restore-your-status-community.md

 ## Restore your community

-To restore your Status Community, your need to back up your private community key first.
+To restore your Status Community, you need to back up your private community key first.
 For instructions, read [Back up your community's private key][back-up-your-community-s-private-key].
 To transfer your community's ownership, ask the new owner to complete these steps on their computer using their Status profile.

 === "Desktop"